 Endometriosis is a common disease, affecting approximately 10% of women.
 In Hong Kong, it’s estimated that many women are suffering from the symptoms but remain undiagnosed.
 This is a disease that affect women’s quality of life so it’s important that our society develops compassion and the tools to help women suffering with the disease.
 We spoke to obstetrician gynecologist Dr. Selina Pang 彭敏華醫生 about the symptoms, causes, and treatments for endometriosis.

 What is endometriosis?

-There are multiple ways to classify the severity of endometriosis, depending on the amount of scarring, inflammation and potential impact on fertility.
+There are multiple ways to classify how severe it is, depending on the amount of scarring, inflammation and potential impact on fertility.
 The amount of pain is not defined by the stage of endometriosis – some women can have debilitating pain with stage I endometriosis, while others may have few pain symptoms with stage IV.